Community Image - About Community

 The term LGBTQIA+ is an abbreviation of the first letter for each group represented, Lesbian, Gay, Bisexual, Transgender, Questioning or Queer, Intersex and Ally.
 The plus symbol is used to represent all of the smaller sexual and gender identity groups.
 The LGBTQIA+ community is the only representative group in the world that is diverse and includes every ethnicity, faith, and all genders.
 One that is inclusive for those unable to identify as binary or able to label their sexuality.

 A community focused on improving the rights and protection within the law for people on both the sexuality scale and/or gender spectrum, with exceptional and brave advocates and pioneers fighting for centuries for equality.
 Though equality has been improving around the world, there is still a long way to go.
-With over 20 countries still criminalising same-sex relationships, over 160 still not allowing same-sex marriages or unions and worse, 12 countries still impose the death penalty for same-sex prosecutions, the fight goes on.
+With 66 countries still criminalising same-sex relationships, 170 still not allowing same-sex marriages and worse, 10 countries still impose the death penalty for same-sex prosecutions, the fight goes on.

 LGBTQIA+ stands for inclusivity, including everyone and excluding no one.
 To educate, not indoctrinate, and ensure that everyone, everywhere globally, is treated the same, with equal rights and protection under the law, without persecution due to a person’s gender or sexual identity.